After a false start, Westworld Awakening is coming together as a real VR game

 GamesBeat: It sounds like you’ve been looking into this for a while.

 Adam Foshko: I think you could look at the first one as almost a proof of concept.
-With the way that Westworld, the world and the story, has been evolving–there a number of ways you can think about telling an interesting and exciting story there.
+With the way that Westworld, the world and the story, has been evolving — there a number of ways you can think about telling an interesting and exciting story there.
 It would lean toward introspection, because there are a lot of themes that run through Westworld, like memory.
 How real is your memory of the past?
 There’s the reclamation of power.
 It all leads back to a format that’s intimate.

 When we were going down the road of trying different platforms and trying to tell an interesting story, particularly one that interested Jon Nolan and Lisa Joy back then, it seemed like VR.
 The thing you’d seen was the first attempt.
 We could tell an interesting story that has an edge to it, that’s concise and short, that delivers on a wedge of an experience, but with some depth.
 It leaves you asking a lot of questions.